nomilous/ipso/README.md

 * test arg1 must literally be called ""facto""
 * `thing.does _function: ->` creates as spy on `thing.function`
+* BUG: stubbed module functions are not cleaned up in cases where tests timeout
+* SHORTCOMING: function expectations only work correctly when created in `it()`s

 ### using promises